 Your boat is equipped with an electric marine toilet (head) and holding tank as standard equipment.
-Momentary switches in the panel on the head compartment bulkhead control the filling and flushing of the toilet.
+A momentary switch in the panel on the head compartment bulkhead controls the filling and flushing of the toilet.
 Flush water is supplied by the freshwater system.
-Before using, make sure the freshwater system is activated and press the ADD WATER button briefly to wet the inside of the bowl.
-After use, press the FLUSH button to discharge the waste to the holding tank and empty the bowl.
+Before using, make sure the freshwater system is activated and press the flush button briefly to wet the inside of the bowl.
+After use, activate the pump to discharge the waste to the holding tank and empty the bowl.